- Hunting Hours

 - The general season dates for the hunting method you have chosen are listed on the following pages.
 Hunt only the seasons outlined for the hunting method on your tag.

 - You may apply for hunts that are open to hunters by special permit only.
 You may choose special permit hunt choices listed for the hunting method for your tag.
 See Deer Special Permits for the list of available permit hunts.
-See Special Permit Application Instructions.
+See Special Permit Application Instructions for special permit application instructions.

 - When you are finished hunting you must report your hunting activity online (fishhunt.dfw.wa.gov) or by calling 360-902-2464.
 See Mandatory Hunter Reporting for more information.